 This grim possibility has led to private companies and individuals doing less basic research.
 And this has been the case over the last several decades.
 Preferring revenue-generating applied research over exploring the foundational scientific phenomena behind key technologies in an easy choice for many companies.
 This has led to some concerns that not enough basic research is being done, either by private industries or the US’s innovation ecosystem as a whole.

-Stepping in are public research institutions like the National Institutes of Health to provide funding to third parties like non-profits and public universities, or in some cases private companies, to conduct research they expect will be beneficial to their organization and the country as a whole.
+Stepping in are public research institutions like the National Institutes of Health to provide funding to third parties like non-profits and public universities, or in some cases private companies, to conduct research they expect will be beneficial for all.
 This system of extramural funding is effective because it allows these third parties to balance fiscal and altruistic goals as innovators and public entities.
 Publicly-funded universities are a prime example.
 These institutions can financially benefit from inventions by retaining ownership and transferring technologies but commercialization does not necessarily diminish their role as an academic institution dedicated to advancing knowledge and publishing scholarly work.

 Intramural research, like what is performed by scientists at government agencies like the NIH or NASA, is conducted by agency-employed scientists for the benefit of the agency.
 The agency’s directive is to provide research that isn’t directed by profit motive and therefore is more likely to make discoveries that won’t necessarily ever have practical applications–but often does.